 The difficulty number denotes how much skill is needed to succeed.
 The number of dice rolled indicate how likely you are to overcome that difficulty and is usually set by some talent.

 Take the specified number of dice, and roll them.
-Add up the numbers found on each die.
+Add up the numbers found on each die (icons that aren’t numbers count as zero here).
 If the total of all those numbers meets or exceeds the difficulty, you are successful!
-If the total of all rolled dice is less than the difficulty, you fail.
+If the total is less than the difficulty, you fail.

 Tactics vs 3 means that you roll as many dice as your Tactics talent level against a difficulty of